-Italian prime minister Matteo Renzi faces an electoral test for his ambitious reform program that has alienated the most leftist members of the ruling Partito Democratico.
+Italian prime minister Matteo Renzi faces an electoral test for his ambitious reform program that has alienated the most leftist members of his Democratic Party.

-The anti-establishment Five Star Movement could appeal to leftwingers disillusioned by Renzi’s market reforms and his attempts to consolidate power for the ruling party.
+The anti-establishment Five Star Movement could appeal to left-wing voters who are disillusioned by Renzi’s market reforms and his attempts to consolidate power for the ruling party.
 It hopes to imitate the success of Spain’s anti-austerity Podemos party in local elections last week.

 The reforms have been slow but appear to be paying off.
-The national statistics agency reported that the economy — the third largest in the eurozone — expanded .3 percent in the first quarter of this year.
+The national statistics agency reports that the economy grew .3 percent in the first quarter of this year.
 The European Commission projects .6 percent growth for Italy this year and 1.4 percent next year.